The sowing of seed is God's method of multiplication.

 When we ask for a harvest from God, He is looking for the sowing of a seed given back to Him as a step of faith; as a person is faithful to release a seed from their hand and give it back to God, God is faithful to open the windows of heaven and supernaturally pour it back into their life.

-Everything made contains an invisible instruction on what to become.
+Everything made, just like a seed, contains an invisible instruction on what to become.

-A man doesn't DETERMINE what he is; he DISCOVERS what he is.
-What of value he has in his hand that he's willing to dedicate or give up for a noble or worthy cause -- whatever of this seed of his that leaves his hand -- never leaves his life; it goes into his future where it will multiply.
+Whatever of value someone has in their hand that they're willing to dedicate or give up for a noble or worthy cause -- whatever of this seed of his that leaves their hand never leaves his life; it goes into their future where it will multiply.